LycheeOrg/LycheeOrg.github.io/docs/installation.md

    		- Tokenizer
    		- XML
    		- ZIP
+   	- These PHP extensions are necessary if you are running a FreeBSD system:
+   	 	- Simplexml
+		- Dom
+   	 	- Session
+   	 	- Zlib
+   	- For database, you will need these PHP extensions:
+   	 	- SQLite3 (For Lychee's inbuilt SQLite3)
+   	 	- MySQLi (For MySQL or MariaDB)
+   	 	- PDO_MySQL (For MySQL or MariaDB)
+- You also need install composer to complete installation, visit https://getcomposer.org/download/ for help.

 While Lychee works on 32bit systems, we **strongly** recommend the use of a 64bit OS.